With our multi-faceted, multi-channel viewing world we live in there are now many ways and means to watch June’s forthcoming World Cup.

 Watching games with a PC, Mac or laptop is straightforward.
 Both BBC iPlayer and ITV Hub are available.
 Remember as desktop versions of these on demand services you will need to own a TV licence.

 Obviously, your broadband connection will make a huge difference to the quality of viewing.
-If your broadband speed is too slow you may experience buffering or drops in signal and you may not be able to watch in HD unless you have fibre optic broadband
+Test your broadband speed – if it’s too slow you may experience buffering or drops in signal and you may not be able to watch in HD unless you have fibre optic broadband

 A minimum speed of 3Mbps is recommended.
 You can use our broadband comparison page to find a faster connection.